wmbangbing/blog_test/_posts/2015-02-24-markdown-extra-components.markdown

 ## Summary:

-You can pick as item to see how to apply in markdown.
+You can pick as item to see how to apply in markdown！！！.

 #### Especial Elements
 - [Evidence](#evidence)